Mstislav Mstislavich

+Mstislav Mstislavich, also called the Daring, the Bold or the Able (died c.
+1228), was a prince of Tmutarakan and Chernigov, one of the princes from Kievan Rus' in the decades preceding the Mongol invasions.

+Biography

-He was the son of Mstislav the Brave of Smolensk by a princess of Ryazan.
-In 1193 and 1203, his bravery in the Kypchak wars brought him fame all over Kievan Rus'.
-At that time, he married Maria, a daughter of Kypchak Khan Kotian.
-In 1209 he was mentioned as a ruler of Toropets.
+Mstislav Mstislavich was the son of Mstislav Rostislavich ("the Brave") of Smolensk by a princess of Ryazan; his grandfather was Rostislav I of Kiev.
+In 1193 and 1203, Mstislav was commended for his bravery in the Kipchak wars, bringing him fame all over Kievan Rus'.
+At that time, he married Maria, a daughter of the Kipchak Khan Kotyan.
+In 1209, he was mentioned as a ruler of Toropets.
 A year later, he came and took the Novgorodian throne, seizing Sviatoslav Vsevolodovich's men (Sviatoslav himself was detained in the archbishop's compound in Novgorod).

 On his way to Novgorod, Mstislav delivered the key town of Torzhok from a siege laid to it by Vsevolod III of Vladimir.
 He led two successful Novgorodian campaigns against the Chudes in 1212 and 1214.
 In 1215, he expelled Vsevolod IV from Kiev and elevated his uncle Mstislav Romanovich to the throne.

-In 1216, Mstislav mustered a large coalition of princes of Rus' which defeated Vladimir-Suzdal on the Lipitsa River.
-After that he installed his ally Konstantin of Rostov as Grand Prince of Vladimir and married his own daughter to Yaroslav of Vladimir, who had fortified himself in Torzhok.
-In the meantime, his other enemies had him deposed in Novgorod, and Mstislav had to abandon Northern Rus for Halych.
-In 1219, he concluded peace with his chief rival, Danylo of Halych, who thereupon married Mstislav's daughter Anna.
+In 1216, Mstislav mustered a large coalition of princes of Rus' which defeated Vladimir-Suzdal in the Battle of Lipitsa.
+After that, he installed his ally Konstantin of Rostov as Grand Prince of Vladimir and married his own daughter to Yaroslav of Suzdal, who had fortified himself in Torzhok.
+In the meantime, his other enemies had him deposed in Novgorod, and Mstislav had to abandon northern Rus' for Galicia.
+In 1219, he concluded peace with his chief rival, Daniel of Galicia, who thereupon married Mstislav's daughter Anna.

-In 1223, Mstislav joined a coalition of perhaps 18 princes, which, along with Cuman (Polovtsian) allies, pursued the Mongols from the Dnieper River for nine days and joined battle with them at Kalka River.
+In 1223, Mstislav joined a coalition of perhaps 18 princes, which, along with Cuman (Polovtsian) allies, pursued the Mongols from the Dnieper River for nine days and joined battle with them at the Kalka River.
 While three princes were captured and later killed at the battle site, and six more were killed in headlong pursuit back to the Dnieper River, Mstislav is the only prince specifically named among the nine or so who escaped.
 He managed to escape by cutting loose the boats on the Dnieper River so he could not be pursued.

+During the interventions carried out by Leszek the White in the Kingdom of Galicia-Volhynia he took part in the Polish-Hungarian-Ruthenian War of 1219—1221, but suffered defeat in the Polish-Ruthenian War (1224), where Leszek the White's forces defeated him in battle.

-Mstislav reigned in Halych until 1227, when boyar intrigues constrained him to leave the city to his son-in-law, Andrew of Hungary.
+Mstislav reigned in Galicia until 1227, when boyar intrigues constrained him to leave the city to his son-in-law, Andrew of Hungary.
 Thereupon he retired to Torchesk, where he died in 1228.

 Family

+He was the maternal grandfather of Prince Alexander Nevsky, Prince of Novgorod, Grand Prince of Kiev and Grand Prince of Vladimir.
+He also was the maternal grandfather of prince Leo I of Galicia, who became Grand Prince of Kiev.

-He married a daughter of Kotian khan of Kypchak and had issue:
+He married a daughter of Kotyan and had issue: